-Route 370 is a State arterial highway which carries significant externally generated and local traffic either directly to Syracuse or tothat carries significant externally generated and local traffic directly to Syracuse or other employment centers south of Lysander.
-In addition to moving inter-community traffic, Route 370 performs a land service function for abutting properties (residential and commercial) which that have direct driveway access onto the highway.
+Route 370 is a State arterial highway that carries significant externally generated and local traffic directly to Syracuse or other employment centers south of Lysander.
+In addition to moving inter-community traffic, Route 370 performs a land service function for abutting properties (residential and commercial) that have direct driveway access onto the highway.
 Each driveway represents a potential source of friction with through traffic; consequently, as frontage subdivision increases and more driveways are added, the friction increases, and the conflict between land service and traffic service functions becomes more apparent.
 Ultimately, traffic flow is seriously impaired, and traffic volumes increase to the point where the highway is no longer a desirable place to live.
 Neither highway function is well served at this point.

-The function that a particular highway plays A particular highway's function in the Town highway system must be an integral component of the development review process and be incorporated into local land use controls, where necessary.
+A particular highway's function in the Town highway system must be an integral component of the development review process and be incorporated into local land use controls, where necessary.
 This will be increasingly necessary to balance the highway improvement needs created by additional development and increased traffic in an era of limited public fiscal resources.